Jescs/ocp-sample-flask-docker/README.md

 Notice how much bigger the `python:3` image is, so unless you require a full python environment, use the `python:3-alpine`.

-This project has been several iterations, so while the Docker image ID ought to be consistent in all the examples, please report any discrepancies.
+This project has been several iterations, so while I have attempted to ensure all the Docker image ID's are consistent, if there are errors please report them.

 ## Local Build and Test